Mark Henry‘s future was set before his final Olympic lift in 1996. He had inked a 10-year contract with the WWF.

 Henry competed in the 1992 and 1996 Olympics in super heavyweight weightlifting, finishing 10th at age 21 in Barcelona and 14th in Atlanta.

-He weighed in at 411 pounds in 1996, making him then the second heaviest Olympian of all time (since a judoka from Guam weighed in at 462 pounds in 2008 and 481 in 2012, shattering the record), according to Olympic historians.
+He weighed 411 pounds in 1996, making him then the second-heaviest Olympian in history (since a judoka from Guam weighed 462 pounds in 2008 and 481 in 2012, shattering the record), according to Olympic historians.

 He’s snatched 402 pounds, clean and jerked 501, squatted 985, bench pressed 585 and deadlifted 903.